 If the ideas can be put in a sentence or phrases, then use quotation marks and put the reference citation.
-Do not consider rephrasing the one line sentence in your own words and not mentioning the reference.
+Do not consider rephrasing the one-line sentence in your own words and not mentioning the reference.

-In case you need to refer to a paragraph to support your idea or argument, then consider rephrasing it in your words and mix it with your original idea to avoid direct plagiarism.
+In case you need to refer to a paragraph to support your idea or argument, then consider rephrasing it in your words and mixing it with your original idea to avoid direct plagiarism.
 However, mention the resource in the citations without forgetting.

 Mention Original Authors

 Make sure the references you are mentioning are original resources and authors by double-checking the ideas and links.
 Avoid citing the reference link of the resources quoted in your research to avoid plagiarism in your thesis writing.